 Rathnure NS Anti Bullying Policy

-In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour Guidelines issued by the NEWB, the Board of Management of Rathnure National School has adopted the following anti-
+- In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour Guidelines issued by the NEWB, the Board of Management of Rathnure National School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
+This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which was published in September 2013.

-Encourages pupils to disclose and discuss incidents of bullying behaviour in a non-
+- Encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and

 Bullying is unwanted negative behaviour, verbal, psychological or physical conducted, by an individual or group against another person (or persons) and which is repeated over time.